Evolution of birds: Mesozoic birds

 The modern toothless birds evolved from the toothed ancestors in the Cretaceous.
 Meanwhile, the earlier primitive birds, particularly the Enantiornithes, continued to thrive and diversify alongside the pterosaurs through this geologic period until they became extinct due to the K–T extinction event.
 All but a few groups of the toothless Neornithes were also cut short.
-The surviving lineages of birds were the comparatively primitive Paleognathae (ostrich and its allies), the aquatic duck lineage, the terrestrial fowl, and the highly volant Neoaves.
+The surviving lineages of birds were the comparatively primitive Palaeognathae (ostrich and its allies), the aquatic duck lineage, the terrestrial fowl, and the highly volant Neoaves.

-Adaptive radiation of modern birds
+Radiation of modern birds

-Modern birds are classified in Neornithes, which are now known to have evolved into some basic lineages by the end of the Cretaceous (see Vegavis).
-The Neornithes are split into the paleognaths and neognaths.

-The paleognaths include the tinamous (found only in Central and South America) and the ratites, which nowadays are found almost exclusively on the Southern Hemisphere.
+Modern birds probably originated at the end of Early Cretaceous or at the beginning of the Late Cretaceous.
+They are split into the paleognaths and neognaths.
+The paleognaths include the tinamous (grouse-like birds, found only in Central and South America) and the ratites, which nowadays are found almost exclusively in the Southern Hemisphere.
 The ratites are large flightless birds, and include ostriches, rheas, cassowaries, kiwis and emus.
-A few scientists propose that the ratites represent an artificial grouping of birds which have independently lost the ability to fly in a number of unrelated lineages.
-In any case, the available data regarding their evolution is still very confusing, partly because there are no uncontroversial fossils from the Mesozoic.
-Phylogenetic analysis supports the assertion that the ratites are polyphyletic and do not represent a valid grouping of birds.
+The ratites are a paraphyletic (artificial) grouping because tinamous are part of their evolutionary clade and they have likely lost the ability to fly independently, becoming an example of convergent evolution.
+However, the evidence about their evolution is still ambiguous, partly because there are no uncontroversial fossils from the Mesozoic and partly because their phylogenetic relationships are still uncertain.

-The basal divergence from the remaining Neognathes was that of the Galloanserae, the superorder containing the Anseriformes (ducks, geese and swans), and the Galliformes (chickens, turkeys, pheasants, and their allies).
-The presence of basal anseriform fossils in the Mesozoic and likely some galliform fossils implies the presence of paleognaths at the same time, in spite of the absence of fossil evidence.